-The equals() method compares the contents of two objects.

-The default implementation of the equals method in the Object class is as follows:
+- The equals() method meant to compare the contents of two objects. - ❖ The default implementation of the equals method in the Object class is not doing the job:

+'''

 public boolean equals (Object obj) {

 return ( this == obj );

 }

+'''

 For example, the equals method is overridden in the Circle class.